Nigel Beale

 File Podcast

 In 2006 I launched The Biblio File, a radio show turned podcast dedicated to exploring the many lives of the book.
-Since then, I’ve recorded more than 650 long-form interviews with authors, editors, publishers, collectors, critics, and designers from around the world — ‘best practitioners’ who keep print culture alive.
+Since then, I’ve recorded more than 650 long-form interviews with authors, editors, publishers, collectors, critics, and designers from around the world — ‘best practitioners,’ who give life to print culture alive.

 Around the book world - from writer to reader.

-Guests have included Margaret Atwood, Derek Walcott, David Mitchell, John Banville, Eimear McBride, and countless others.
-What connects the interviews is examination of the roles people connected with the book play.
-The language, the craft, culture.
-Who they are.
+Guests have included Margaret Atwood, Derek Walcott, David Mitchell, John Banville, Alice Notley, and many other famous and/or talented people.
+What connects the interviews is a blaze of curiosity.
+An urge to understand book, how they work, who the key players are, and what their roles are.
+Who these people are.
 What they do.
 How they do it.
 Why it matters.
+These questions animate the whole project.

 Literary Tourist & Cultural Critic

 My essays, reviews, profiles and features have appeared in publications including The Washington Post, The Guardian, The Globe and Mail, Canadian Art, and LOGOS.
-I write about print culture, travel, design, the intersection of art and commerce — books: who produces them, what makes them endure, what we lose when they don’t.
+I write mostly about print culture and travel, the content and design of books and magazines that interest me, and how art intersects with commerce.